Ezlanding1/Raze/README.md

 For a more formal writeup of Raze, see the CFG [here](CFG.md)

 See all the code examples [here](Raze-Driver/Examples)

+### Syntax Highlighting

+Please refer to the [Raze Language Support](https://github.com/Ezlanding1/Raze-Language-Support) repo for instructions on adding syntax highlighting in Raze.

 ## How to Install and Run